marbirg/sharing-without-showing/README.md

 ## client
 This part contains code for benchmarking functions implemented in the above part.
+In addition to files that generate data for the benchmarking functions 'sum', 'histogram', 'LSF' and 'SVM', there are also files for running the Taxi distrubution simulation.

-For more information and instructions on how to build and run, see corresponding [README.mb](client/README.md).
+For more information and instructions on how to build and run, see corresponding [README.md](client/README.md).

 ## Requirements